marianwitkowski/G1ANT.Addon.SMS/README.md

 Simple solution for intercept SMS from Android smartphone.
 You smartphone should have installed G1Ant SMS Intercept application and working in this same network.

+Example scenario:
+You writing robot for system where MFA via SMS is required.
+After typing credential, you must confirm your identity via code from SMS.

 Example usage in G1ANT Robot:

 ```